-Certain strains of meningococcal disease can be prevented through vaccination.
-South Africa currently has two quadrivalent (targeting serogroups A, C, W and Y) formulations of vaccine registered: a polysaccharide vaccine (suitable only for those > 2 years of age) and a conjugate vaccine (suitable for use from age 9 months).
-Where possible in persons who remain at high-risk of meningococcal disease, conjugate vaccine is preferred as hypoimmunity has been associated with repeated doses of the plain polysaccharide vaccine.

-Currently there are no vaccines targeting meningococcus serogroup B registered in South Africa.
-Although vaccine is recommended for certain high risk groups, meningococcal vaccine is not part of the national immunisation programme in South Africa.
+26 January 2024 Meningococcal Disease An update for Health Care Workers Outbreak Response Unit, Division of Public Health Surveillance and Response Centre for Respiratory Diseases and Meningitis National Institute for Communicable Diseases (NICD) Prevention Certain strains of meningococcal disease can be prevented through vaccination.
+South Africa currently has three meningococcal vaccine formulations registered: a quadrivalent conjugate vaccine (targeting serogroups A, C, W and Y and suitable for use from age 9 months) and two recombinant vaccines (targeting serogroup B).
+Due to the circulation of multiple meningococcal serotypes, where available, both vaccines would be recommended for those at high risk of infection.
+Meningococcal vaccine is not part of the national immunisation programme in South Africa.
+However, it is available through the public sector for certain high risk individuals, or in the private sector when prescribed by a doctor.
 Chemoprophylaxis should be offered to close contacts of confirmed/probable cases.
 Close contacts include those who have had prolonged close contact with the case in the 7 days preceding the illness.
 Examples of such would be those living and sleeping in the same household/ army barracks/ hostel/ dormitory.
 Transient close contacts only require prophylaxis if they have been exposed to large droplets or secretions from the respiratory tract, for example, intimate kissing/sexual partners and ambulance/emergency personnel.
 Prophylaxis is NOT routinely indicated following a single case for all work/school contacts (unless crèche setting where close respiratory contact may have occurred); all passengers on a plane/train/bus; all health care personnel or all persons attending the same social function - unless they have already been identified as a close contact above.
 A single dose of oral ciprofloxacin or intramuscular ceftriaxone should adequately clear carriage.
 Alternatively two days of oral rifampicin can be given.

-Notification and surveillance

-Meningococcal disease is a category 1 notifiable medical condition (NMC).
+Notification and surveillance Meningococcal disease is a category 1 notifiable medical condition (NMC).
 All clinically suspected cases must be notified immediately using the NMC electronic App or telephonically to the local or district health department to facilitate urgent contact tracing.
 National, active and passive, laboratory-confirmed invasive meningococcal disease surveillance has been ongoing since 2003 through the GERMS-SA surveillance programme of the National Institute for Communicable Diseases.